 Keep in mind that the Eugene metro area does have upwards of 200,000 people and isn’t immune to the problems that plague most cities that size.
 Downtown Eugene isn’t exactly an urban center, but it does have some of that feel.
 The adjoining neighborhoods–the Whiteaker, parts of Jefferson Westside, and West University–won’t be at the top of most peoples’ lists for the best places to raise a family in Eugene.

 You won’t need to venture too far from Eugene’s city center, however, to arrive at some of the city’s most family-friendly neighborhoods.

 Amazon is our pick for Eugene’s number one neighborhood, and it’s one that both parents and kids can enjoy.
 You’ll be plenty close to downtown, the University of Oregon, and the shops and restaurants of Midtown along Willamette Street.
 At the same time, the residential streets off of the busy Hilyard Avenue have a more secluded feeling.

 When it comes to Eugene neighborhoods though, North versus South is perhaps the first question you need to ask.
 South Eugene is a quirky, eclectic place where many people are raising their kids in an alternative manner.

 In addition to the aforementioned Amazon neighborhood, the Southeast Eugene and Friendly/College Hill neighborhoods are other great choices if you’re looking for the South Eugene experience for your kids.

 North Eugene represents something closer to the mainstream, and its neighborhoods have a much more suburban feel.
 With that said, Cal Young and Harlow are two of Eugene’s most livable neighborhoods.
-Sheldon High School isn’t too far behind South Eugene, ranked in the top 50 among Oregon high schools.
+Sheldon High School isn’t too far behind South Eugene, ranked number 38 among Oregon high schools.

 River Road and Santa Clara are also worth your consideration.
 The south section shares the quirky charm and eclectic population of neighborhoods like Amazon and Friendly but with significantly less expensive housing.
 The Willamette River is of course nearby, with plenty of parks and walking and biking paths, making this an obvious destination for families.

 The Best Places for Families in Bend